All Episodes

 So how is China going to work to control the Suez Canal?

-We'll we'll be right back after this break.
+We'll be right back after this break.

-All right, welcome back, continuing here on the war room.
+Continuing here on the war room.

 Mike Adams with my special guest, Michael Yan.

-This is uh it's got two flags, it's got Texas and then Texas Rangers.
+It's got Texas and then Texas Rangers.

 And this pin was given to me by a Texas Ranger who just wanted to acknowledge my work for the state of Texas.

-I've also interviewed the new candidate for Texas governor, Doc Pete Chambers, who's been a guest on this show, and he's been a guest with Alex, and uh Doc Pete Chambers uh has my support and my vote.
+I've also interviewed the new candidate for Texas governor, Doc Pete Chambers, who's been a guest on this show, and he's been a guest with Alex.

-But anyway, just just eliminating any uh uh bizarre theories about what this pin is, it's just uh Texas Rangers and a Texas flag.
+But anyway, just eliminating any bizarre theories about what this pin is.

-So we left off with China wanting to really assert control over trade routes, because of course the future of the world belongs to the the nations that have the the pipelines, the sea routes, and the land routes, and China's been building those up very aggressively.
+So we left off with China wanting to really assert control over trade routes because, of course, the future of the world belongs to the nations that have the pipelines, the sea routes, and the land routes.

 What do you make of all of that, Michael?